-Snapchats original popularity wasn’t just because you could send self-destructing selfies, but because you could do so in a lot less taps and a lot quicker than through regular ol’ texting.
+Snapchat’s early popularity wasn’t just because you could send self-destructing selfies.
+It was because you could do so in a lot fewer taps and a lot quicker than through regular ol’ texting.

-This makes sense as their goals has always been towards “developing a fast, and fun way to communicate with photos.“
+This makes sense, as their goals have always been towards “developing a fast, and fun way to communicate with photos.”

-With more distractions this year than just six months ago, it’s obvious that people not only have a limited time to potentially do business with you, but there’s an even greater chance that they’ll get distracted from other non-business things.
+With more new distractions every year, it’s obvious that people not only have a limited time to potentially do business with you, but there’s an even greater chance that they’ll get distracted from other non-business things.

-If you use a single step landing page and have name, email, and phone number as fields, then visitors know they’re not getting an answer to their problems immediately.
+If you use a single-step landing page and have name, email, and phone number fields, then visitors know they’re not getting an answer to their problems immediately.

 With multi step landing pages, they’re not quite sure.
 They don’t know if completing the first step of a multi step funnel will get them closer to the answers they’re looking for.

-But what they do know is that the first step of filling out a zip code field (for example) is a whole lot less threatening than having to fill out a single step page that also asks for their personal info.
+But what they do know is that filling out a zip code field (for example) is a whole lot less threatening than filling out a single-step page that also requires their personal info.